kanwren/augustus/README.md

   `string` instead, JavaScript will attempt to automatically coerce it for you, which can lead to unexpected behavior.
-- Write a type predicate to assert that your data is of the expected type: `(x: any) => x is S`.
+- Write a type predicate to assert that your data is of the expected type: `(x: unknown) => x is S`.
 However, this is often a manual process.
 For deeply-nested records, it is very tedious, and changes in structure are likely to break the predicate.
 Furthermore, since type predicates unsafely turn boolean return values into type assertions, their correctness cannot be checked by the compiler by design.

 Instead, using a combinator-based approach allows for more flexible, modular, and reusable data validation, making it easy to build up complex and nested